 In this experiment you will use the equipment of the previous experiment to learn how radiation intensity is influenced by its passage through matter.
-This subject is described in the "Introduction to Radiation" handout in the section titled "Interactions with matter".
+This subject is described in the "Appendix C: Background Materials on Nuclear Radiation" in the section titled "Interactions with matter".
 We will use two sources during this lab (137 Cs and 60 Co) which both emit β 's and photons, although in different ratios and with different energies.
 It will be possible to see the β 's from one of the sources, but not from the other.
 Their decay schemes are described in the Appendix B of this handout.
 We will measure the quantity (μ/ρ), the mass attenuation coefficient, which characterizes how much the radiation is absorbed by the material.
 This coefficient is quite different for different types of radiation, as discussed in the "Introduction to Radiation".
 Alpha particles are absorbed very readily, beta particles less so, and gamma particles least, for a given amount of absorber.
 We measure the amount of the absorber by ρx , the density of the material times its thickness, which essentially measures the number of nucleons (and the number of atomic electrons) per unit area, which the particle is passing through.
+This Lab has a list of questions to help plan your experiments.
+Answer these questions as you go along.